 b.
 Heidi felt very proud and happy because she won first prize at the art show.

-Even though because can encode both types of discourse relations, the authors expected that the causal relation would be easier to process than diagnostic sentences since more common use.
-The results indeed revealed that participants experienced difficulty with diagnossentences relative to causal ones even before the end of the second clause.
-They interpreted this processing difficulty as indication that participants were processing the second clause a causal relation.
-This provided some early evidence that the discourse relation introduced by a given DC is incrementally integrated discourse the processing of what follows.
+Even though because can encode both types of discourse relations, the authors expected that the causal relation would be easier to process than diagnostic sentences since the former is more commonly used.
+The results indeed revealed that participants experienced difficulty with diagnostic sentences relative to causal ones even before the end of the second clause.
+They interpreted this processing difficulty as an indication that participants were processing the second clause with the expectation of a causal relation.
+This provided some early evidence that the discourse relation introduced by a given DC is incrementally integrated into discourse representations and that this influences the processing of following information.

-Millis & Just (1994) and Traxler et al. (1997) uses of DC in their experimental studies allowed them to formulate more general claims about discourse processing.
-DC indeed given discourse relation which This specificity of has beenwidely exploited by Sanders et al. (1992)’s Coherence approach.
+Millis & Just's (1994) and Traxler et al.'s (1997) uses of DC in their experimental studies allowed them to formulate more general claims about discourse processing.
+DCs indeed explicitly mark a given discourse relation which provides a readily observable event (the processing of the DC) that mimics the processing of the corresponding relation.
+The processing of DC therefore provides information on the processing of discourse that would be difficult to obtain where discourse relations are established through context making the processing effort linked to them extremally variable and visually impossible to trace back.
+This specificity of DCs has been most widely exploited by Sanders et al. (1992)’s Coherence approach to which we turn below.

-Experimenting with D to characterize and classify discourse relations
+Experimenting with DCs to characterize and classify discourse relations

-Sanders et al. (1992) propose that the types of coherence relations (discourse relations) that the human cognition can conceive are limited to combinations of four primitive categories: the type of basic operation (additive or causal), the source of coherence (semantic or pragmatic), the polarity of the relation (positive or negative) and the order of segments in a causal relation (basic/cause-consequence or non-basic /consequence-cause).
+Sanders et al. (1992) proposed that human cognition can conceive of four primitive properties of coherence/discourse relations: the type of basic operation (additive or causal), the source of coherence (semantic or pragmatic), the polarity of the relation (positive or negative) and the order of segments in a causal relation (basic/cause-consequence or non-basic /consequence-cause).
 The authors established these categories by asking adult participants to choose the DC that they estimated was the most appropriate to connect pairs of sentences selected from the Eindhoven Corpus (Uit den Boogaart, 1975).
 Participants were given some context [sentence in italic in example (5)], followed by the sentence pair [numbered 1.
 And 2. in example (5)] for which they were asked to choose the best suited DC.
-They found that when participants guess did not match the original, still fell under the same primitive categor as the original DC.
+They found that when a participant’s guess did not match the original, it still fell under the same primitive category as the original DC.

 One month before, there had been yet another change in the program of the theatre.